-Course Outline and Schedule (Week / Module number in parentheses)
+Course Outline and Schedule

 NOTE: The following schedule is a general plan for the course; changes may be required as the semester progresses to accommodate speed of learning or student interest.
 Changes will be announced in advance by the instructor.